rfo909/RForth/README.md

 : NewWord .... ;
 ```

-The colon must be space separated from the name of the new word, and the colon definition
+The colon must be space separated from the name of the new word and the colon definition
 is terminated by a semicolon.
+I mention this, because in ACode.txt the colon is *not* separate
+from the name, because in that file, those are *tags* for the Assembler, not invocations of
+the colon compiler.
+The colon compiler is initiated at tag :COLON in ACode.

+In ACode the returning from a function is done with the assembly code "ret".
+The SEMICOLON word
+in Forth calls "ret" as well, after doing various housekeeping.

 The colon compiler sets a flag at address &IsCompiling, which affects how each word following
-the name of the new word, and the semicolon, is processed.
+the name of the new word, up to the semicolon, is processed.

 ### Compile mode